 Back-to-School Checklist: Don't Forget to Add Dental Appointments

 “Preventive appointments that check for oral health risk factors should be part of every child's back-to-school routine,” said Strock.
 “Families with insurance should check their policies to make sure they are taking advantage of every preventive benefit.”

-Delta Dental of Illinois offers the following tips to help make back-to-school health appointments easier:
+Follow these tips to help make back-to-school health appointments easier:

 Book appointments with a pediatric dentist who is skilled in treating children and strives to provide a friendly environment for them.
 Opting for a family-friendly dental office ensures your child's visit is comfortable and enjoyable.

 Prepare your children for their dental appointments by explaining what will happen and highlighting the importance of dental visits for their health.
 Reading fun books about oral health habits, including visiting the dentist, can further reinforce the significance of proper tooth care for kids.